owncast/owncast.github.io/content/posts/owncast-0.0.3.md

 summary: "0.0.3 has a new admin dashboard to help get an overview of the configuration and performance of your Owncast server along with handfuls of additional updates."
 ---

+[v0.0.3](https://github.com/owncast/owncast/milestone/3?closed=1) has a new admin dashboard to help get an overview of the configuration and performance of your Owncast server along with handfuls of additional updates.

 ## Owncast Admin

 {{< img src="/images/owncast-admin-0.0.3.png" align="center" width="100%">}}